Content Overview Hide

 Overall Thoughts & Conclusion

 The core concept is largely the same – to help individual investors manage portfolios automatically on a digital platform without the high fees through automation at scale.

 Like many of their U.S. competitors like Betterment and WealthFront, StashAway aces in their digital mobile interface.
-Its sleek and polished UI, easy deposits and regular engagement with the community makes it a superior choice.
+Its sleek and polished UI, flexible deposit options, timely updates and regular engagement with the community makes it a superior choice.